slamach/react-native-todo-app/README.md

 </p>

 ## About the Project
-React Native learning project.
+React Native To Do application created for learning purposes.
-Create tasks and mark them as done.

 ### Built With
 - Expo